 Nestled in the heel of Italy’s boot, the Puglia region is synonymous with turquoise blue seas, sprawling olive groves and baroque architecture.
-RUSSH contributing fashion editor and Matteau Swim co-founder Ilona Hamer takes us there, on a sweet trip full of languid days in the Mediterranean sunshine.
+Matteau Swim co-founder and stylist Ilona Hamer takes us there, on a sweet trip full of languid days in the Mediterranean sunshine.

 Cisternino: it’s like the Byron Bay of Puglia and the drive through the hills from Ostuni is filled with trullo homes and gorgeous olive groves.

 Tricase & Tricase Porto: Absolutely my favorite little region.
 Very tiny, but the most gorgeous spot to swim, eat and drink and really feel like a local.

 Ostuni: Worth wandering the tiny narrow streets and eating the best orecchiette you will find.

 Santa Maria di Leuca: The most southern point of the heel.
 There are really incredible huge old villas right on the water here and it’s great to be able to have the Adriatic on one side and the Ionian Sea on the other.
 To get around, you can’t go past a cute little Fiat 500 for the trip.
 We had a great little black one that took us all along the coast of Puglia, neat and so easy to park and zoom around in.

 Masseria Moroseta, Ostuni.
 It is really the most incredible hotel I have ever had the privilege of staying at.
 Carlos, the owner, is so considered and his taste is impeccable in all aspects – architecture, linens, glassware, books, meals.
 The entire package is about as perfectly curated as you could ever hope for.